Schulhoff Sonata for Solo Violin

 This event is preceded by Mozart’s Piano: New Rhapsodies.

-This event was previously billed as Slåttespel with Principal Cellist Torun Sæter Stavseng, but due to unforeseen circumstances, Maia Cabeza will now be presenting Folk Roots.
+This event was previously billed as Slåttespel with Principal Cellist Torun Sæter Stavseng, but due to Torun expecting, Maia Cabeza will now be presenting Folk Roots.

 The Lock-In is our revelatory late-night series curated by our Principal Players.
 Each intimate and informal performance takes you on a journey of musical discovery across diverse genres and art forms.
 Expect eclectic musical encounters that unfold in new and surprising ways.